- February 16, 2023

 This involves using metrics like customer satisfaction surveys or other feedback for each new iteration so that there are no surprises when it comes time for launching something new.

-As you probably already see, time tracking in Agile is one of the most crucial things.
+As you probably already see, time tracking for Agile is one of the most crucial things.
 Especially if you’re managing multiple projects.
 Understanding how many hours you need for each activity gives you a lot of power.

 If you’ve ever worked in an Agile environment before, then you know they don’t work like traditional project managers or IT teams.
 Time tracking in Agile is a blend of common agile software development methodologies with traditional time tracking you might remember from paper time sheets.